jojobear13/shinpokered/README.md

   - The 1.5x EXP boost function now has overflow protection
   - EXP Gained can now print up to five digits instead of four
   - The "<LF>" character mapping can be used as a line-feed
-  - Added rom hack version tracking for save files
+  - Added patch version tracking for save files
     - It's a single byte in the save file that gets incremented each version
     - If the save byte does not match, the player is automatically warped back to Pallet Town
     - Helps prevent crashes and glitches when updating an older save file
-    - You will be given the choice to warp to Pallet Town if the rom hack version does not match
+    - You will be given the choice to warp to Pallet Town if the patch version does not match
   - The function that shows the dex entry for starter pokemon is now more robust
     - It now works for any pokemon (like if the starters are changed or randomized)
 	- It keeps a backup of the pokedex-owned flags instead of erasing them